 The kidneys are especially vulnerable in subjects with hypoparathyroidism.
 Circulating PTH promotes renal calcium reabsorption, especially at the level of the distal convoluted tubule (Blaine et al. 2015).
-This additional fraction of calcium is instead excreted through the kidneys (Shoback 2008), leading to hypercalciuria which, together with a high-calcium-phosphate product, can potentially can lead to nephrocalcinosis and kidney stones and, ultimately, to renal impairment ([Blaine et al. 2015](#)).
+In patients with hypoparathyroidism, this additional fraction of calcium is instead excreted through the kidneys (Shoback 2008), leading to hypercalciuria which, together with a high-calcium-phosphate product, can potentially lead to nephrocalcinosis and kidney stones and, ultimately, to renal impairment (Blaine et al. 2015).